KerensaMcElroy/git-rstudio/_episodes/08-remotes.md

 >
 > Inspect the history to confirm that you have incorporated the change from online in your local files.
 {: .challenge}

+> ## Discussion: security
+>
+> Slack poll: is your data "confidential", "in between", or "open"?
+Talk about strategies for each.
+> Consider how you might use your `.gitignore` file, and remotes like the CSIRO bitbucket.
+>
+{: .discussion}